 CDA Level Description

-Here at CDA, our class leveling system is intended for your dancers to get the most out of their class time every time they walk in the studio doors.
+At CDA our class leveling system is intended for your dancers to get the most out of their class time every time they walk in the studio doors.
 We wish to provide a superior service, with knowledgeable and diverse staff, all in a family oriented atmosphere.
-We will have two tracks, Recreational, and Fast Track (FT).
-Please make sure to read through the whole email to decide which track is best for your dancer.
+We have two tracks, Recreational and Fast Track (FT).

 1) Recreational Track

-The recreational track will consist of 9 levels.
-These levels will be based more on level rather than age.
-Recreational classes will meet 1-2 times a week and is for dancers who like to dance, but who don’t necessarily have a desire for a career in dance (or are too young to really know).
+The recreational track consists of 9 levels.
+These levels are based more on level rather than age.
+Recreational classes meet 1-2 times a week and is for dancers who like to dance, but who don’t necessarily have a desire for a career in dance (or are too young to really know).
 Dancers will receive good training and be held up to a certain standard, but in a more “laid-back” setting.
-We know not everyone wants to be professional dancers or dance in college, but that doesn’t mean we can’t inspire them to find a love of art, stay active, express themselves, and be surrounded by friends.
+We know not everyone wants to be professional dancers or dance in college, but that doesn’t mean we can’t inspire them to find a love of art, stay active, express themselves, and be in a fun environment surrounded by friends.

--Tuition will be based upon the number of hours per week your dancer takes (see website for specific rates)
+- Tuition will be based upon the number of hours per week your dancer takes (see website for specific rates)

 Level 1-3 (Ages 5-8)